stylixboom/ezsock/README.md

 # EZSock
-**The fabric of the code is done, but not all have been implemented.
-The project is mainly to give some idea of how to do sock programming**
+* The fabric of the code is done, but not all have been implemented.
+The project is mainly to give some idea of how to do sock programming. *

 An easy interface for C++ Socket programming

 ![A general diagram explaning how Socket work](SocketCycle.png)